ArcanePlugins/LevelledMobs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report about: Let us know about any unintentional flaws in the resource title: 'Untitled'
+name: "Bug report about: Let us know about any unintentional flaws in the resource"
+title: "Untitled"
+labels: "bug"
-labels: bug, unconfirmed assignees: ''
+unconfirmed assignees: ""

 ---